blakerom/reading-notes/301/class-05.md

 });
 ```

-Start your own server loacally with `node server.js`.
+Start your own server locally with `node server.js`.